Ministries

 Third Millennium Ministries

-Where the church is growing the fastest (Africa, Asia, South America), there are the least resources for church leaders to learn the Bible and sound theology.
+The areas of the world where the church is growing the fastest (Africa, Asia, South America) are the same areas where there are the least resources for church leaders to learn the Bible and sound theology.
 Thirdmill believes every Christian has the right to a well-trained pastor.
-By creating a graphic-driven video seminary curriculum (currently in twenty-six languages), Thirdmill equips church leaders in their own land, in their own language, and at no cost to them.
+By creating a graphic-driven video seminary curriculum (currently in 28 languages), Thirdmill equips church leaders in their own land, in their own language, and at no cost to them.
 They deliver curriculum to learners at every level of technology: print, web, mobile apps, USBs, microSD cards, and satellite.
-With learners (to date: 1.88 million) in many countries (176 of the 193 recognized by the UN) of the world, Thirdmill is advancing God's kingdom by changing the lives of pastors, lay leaders, and their congregations everywhere.
+With learners (to date: 2 million+) in many countries (178 of the 196 recognized by the UN) of the world, Thirdmill is advancing God’s kingdom by changing the lives of pastors, lay leaders, and their congregations everywhere.

 Our Strategic Support Priorities